joolstorrentecalo/gitlab-foss/doc/administration/gitaly/configure_gitaly.md

 lots of CI fetch traffic.

-The pack-objects cache wraps `git pack-objects`, an internal part of Git that gets invoked indirectly by using the PostUploadPack and SSHUploadPack Gitaly RPCs.
-Gitaly runs PostUploadPack when a user does a Git fetch by using HTTP, or SSHUploadPack when a user does a Git fetch by using SSH.
+The pack-objects cache wraps `git pack-objects`, an internal part of Git that gets invoked indirectly via the PostUploadPack and SSHUploadPack Gitaly RPCs.
+Gitaly runs PostUploadPack when a user does a Git fetch via HTTP, or SSHUploadPack when a user does a Git fetch via SSH.
 When the cache is enabled, anything that uses PostUploadPack or SSHUploadPack can benefit from it.
 It is orthogonal to: